kolkhis/lab-utils/bastion/airgap.md

 The jailed user will have a custom shell script as their shell, set in `/etc/passwd`.

-Likely `rbash` will be used as the background shell that runs the custom shell script to minimize the potential of the user breaking out of the jail.
+Likely `rbash` will be used as the background shell that runs the custom shell script to minimize the potential blast radius if the user manages to break out of the jail.

 ```plaintext